Approximating Edit Distance Within Constant Factor in Truly Sub-Quadratic Time: Covering algorithm: Detailed overview

-Two natural goals that will improve the runtime are: (1) Reduce the amortized time per box needed to certify boxes significantly below $(w_1)^2$ and (2) Reduce the total number of certified boxes created significantly below $\frac{n^2}{\theta (w_1)^2 }$.
+Two natural goals that will improve the running time are: (1) Reduce the amortized time per box needed to certify boxes significantly below $(w_1)^2$ and (2) Reduce the total number of certified boxes created significantly below $\frac{n^2}{\theta (w_1)^2 }$.
 Neither goal is always achievable, and our covering algorithm combines them.
 In independent work ~\cite{BEGHS18,BEGHS18a}, versions of these two goals are combined, where the second goal is accomplished via Grover search, thus yielding a constant factor sub-quadratic time quantum approximation algorithm.
+(1) builds on ideas from \cite{CGK18} exploiting periodicity of the strings.

 {\bf Reducing amortized time for certifying boxes: the {\em dense case} algorithm.} We aim to reduce the amortized time per certified box to be much smaller than $(w_1)^2$.
 We divide our search for certified boxes into iterations $i \in \{0,\ldots,\log n\}$.
 For iteration $i$, with $\epsilon_i=2^{-i}$, our goal is that for all candidate pairs $I,J$ with $\ed(I,J) \leq \epsilon_i$, we include the certified box $(I \times J,c \epsilon_i)$ for a fixed constant $c$.
 If we succeed, then for each $I_j$ and its canonical $\tau$-match $J^{\tau}(I_j)$, and for the largest index $i$ for which $\ed(I_j,J^{\tau}(I_j)) \leq \epsilon_i$, iteration $i$ will certify $(I_j \times J^{\tau}(I_j),\kappa_j)$ with $\kappa_j \leq c \epsilon_ i\leq 2c \ed(I_j,J^{\tau}(I_j))$, as needed.